biswas/Transverse_energy_analysis/README.txt

 	- same as 22. but customized specifically to use for 25. or 26.

 30. fitALICE2013Data_transformed.h
-	- header file used by 29.
+	- header file used by 29 or 34.
 	- accounts for the fact that a transformation had already been applied ...
 	- ... in the process of producing the input ROOT file ...
 	- ... and hence neglects the transformations in the relevant functions